oracle-quickstart/oci-h2o/README.md

-# oci-h2o
+# oci-quickstart-h2o
-[gpu](gpu) is a Terraform module that will deploy H2O Driverless AI (DAI) on OCI.
+This is a Terraform module that deploys [H2O.ai Driverless AI](https://www.h2o.ai/products/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
+It is developed jointly by Oracle and H2O.ai.

 Instructions on how to use it are below.
 In addition, here's a video walkthrough:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/wFhR3gip4ko/0.jpg)](https://www.youtube.com/watch?v=wFhR3gip4ko)